Eligibility requirements to enroll

 Dependents of eligible employees may be covered under the State’s benefit plans.
 In order for dependents to be covered, the employee must be covered.
 Dependents are defined as:

-A dependent child of the employee who attained age 26 while covered under another health care policy and met the disability criteria specified above, is an eligible dependent for enrollment so long as no break in coverage longer than 63 days has occurred immediately prior to enrollment.
-Proof of disability prior to age 19 and proof of prior coverage will be required.
-The plan requires annual documentation from a physician after the child’s attainment of the limiting age.
+such child’s eligibility for coverage shall continue, if satisfactory evidence of such disability and dependency is received by the State or its third party administrator in accordance with disabled dependent certification and recertification procedures.
+Eligibility for coverage of the “Dependent” will continue until the employee discontinues his coverage or the disability criteria is no longer met.
+A Dependent child of the employee who attained age 19 while covered under another Health Care policy and met the disability criteria specified above, is an eligible Dependent for enrollment so long as no break in Coverage longer than sixty-three (63) days has occurred immediately prior to enrollment.
+Proof of disability and prior coverage will be required.
+The plan requires periodic documentation from a physician after the child’s attainment of the limiting age.

 Examples of persons NOT eligible for coverage as a dependent:

 - Grandchildren (unless employee is the court-appointed legal guardian or custody)

 - Dependents older than the end of the month in which they turned 26 that are not disabled

 - Any other members of your household who do not meet the definition of an eligible dependent